passkeydeveloper/passkeys.dev/content/en/device-support/_index.md

 ## Overview

-Support for passkeys is currently rolling out across major operating systems and browsers, and continues throughout 2023.
+Support for passkeys is currently rolling out across major operating systems and browsers.
 This page will be updated as the ecosystem evolves.
 The [matrix below](#matrix) maps out the various features that support the passkey experience.
 Additional information about each platform is available in the [Reference section of Docs](/docs/reference/android).

 Passkeys created in **iOS or iPadOS** can be used on: